JuliaRobotics/Caesar.jl/docs/src/examples/basic_continuousscalar.md

 The tutorial implicitly shows a multi-modal uncertainty introduced and transmitted.
 The tutorial also illustrates consensus through an additional piece of information, which reduces all stochastic variable marginal beliefs to unimodal only beliefs.
 The example will also illustrate the use of non-Gaussian beliefs and global inference.
-The tutorial also shows how to create user defined functions.
 Lastly, the tutorial demonstrates how automatic initialization of variables works.

 This tutorial requires `IncrementalInference v0.3.0+, RoME v0.1.0, RoMEPlotting` packages be installed.
 In addition, the optional `GraphViz` package will allow easy visualization of the `FactorGraph` object structure.